 Nail pops are a common issue with most newer homes.
-A nail pop occurs most often when drywall or wooden structural material (studs, joist, trusses) dries out and shrinks slightly, which causes the mounting nails or screws to protrude.
+This little cosmetic imperfection occurs most often when drywall or wooden structural material (studs, joists, trusses) dries out and shrinks slightly, which causes the mounting nails or screws to protrude.
 The protrusion causes a small bump or bubble to appear.
-We show you how to fix nail pops in this do-it-yourself video.
+These bumps can also cause a crack in the paint of drywall.
+These nail pops can be fixed easily; you can see the process in the DIY video as well as read in the blog.

 - Putty knife.